-It’s Travel Tip Tuesday!
+It’s Wellness Wednesday!
 Today we’re learning about a travel topic might be pretty far down on your list of travel thoughts: immunizations!
 You might think about getting shots and malaria pills if you’re heading to Africa, but what about South America or Southeast Asia?
-With the Olympics coming up and the Zika virus in the news daily, I thought a post like this might clear the air and ease a traveller’s mind.
-Preparation is key!*
+No matter where you go, preparation is key!*

 - Check out the Center for Disease Control and Prevention’s website: http://wwwnc.cdc.gov/travel

 - Put in what country you’re going to in the “For Travelers” section, and the website will list the vaccinations you need!

 2. How soon do I need to get my immunizations?

 - That depends on the immunization.
 Some have to be administered within a certain timeframe, or you may need a series of three or four shots weekly or bi-weekly.
 As soon as you decide where to go and look up your travel visa requirements, your next step should be to find out exactly what immunizations you need!

 - Believe it or not, you can’t get all your travel immunizations from your regular doctor.
 The CDC has a tool on their website to help you find a travel immunization clinic near you: Find a Clinic.